A WAY

 OK, that's pretty much it.
 However, if you analyze it, you can tell what people want to read.
 I mean, its not too hard to target an audience or include some general elements in your story that you know will get people to read.
 Play up this or that, jack that rating up, post it at the right spots.

 Of course, the problem is that you may have to adapt your continuity to put in those elements that snag readers.
-If you want some more action, or a really neat magical sequence, or some romance, it’s going to take work.
+If you want some more action, or a really neat magical sequence, or some romance, its going to take work.
 You just can't stick something into your continuity.

 The best way to handle this situation, after you've decided on the focuses you want to attract readers, print out your most important notes and your plot outlines.
 Read them carefully.